 Guerrieri won the “Carlo Alberto medal” in 2013, the “Alfred P. Sloan Research Fellowship” in 2011, the “Excellence Award in Global Economic Affairs” in 2010 from the Kiel Institute for the World Economy, the “Excellence in Refereeing Award” in 2008 and 2012 from the American Economic Review.
-Guerrieri is an associate editor of the American Economic Review and of Theoretical Economics and a referee for B.E.
+Guerrieri is an associate editor of the American Economic Review and a referee for B.E.
 Journals in Macroeconomics, Econometrica, the Economic Journal, Economic Letters, the European Economic Review, the International Economic Review, the Journal of Economic Theory, the Journal of Political Economy, NSF, the Quarterly Journal of Economics, the Review of Economic Dynamics, and the Review of Economic Studies.

 2014 - 2015 Course Schedule

 Macroeconomics; search theory; labor and financial market frictions; dynamic contracting; growth theory.